 Note that demultiplexing, reorienting, and primer removal steps are optional and do not represent parts from the DADA2 tutorial.
-Nevertheless, it is advisable to remove primers before proceeding with ASV generation with DADA2.
+Nevertheless, it is advisable to reorient your reads (to 5'-3') and remove primers before proceeding with ASV generation with DADA2.